wyounas/wyounas.github.io/_posts/2025-02-24-a-simple-program-whose-proof-isnt-for-knuth.md

 It's desirable, Knuth notes, to find _k_ as small as possible; to seek a shortest decimal fraction that will reproduce given value of _n_.

-We also want to choose fraction closeest to n/2^16.
-For example, both 0.0001 and 0.0002 yield n = 1  but we choose 0.0002 as it's closeest to 1.
+We also want to choose fraction closest to n/2^16.
+For example, both 0.0001 and 0.0002 yield n = 1  but we choose 0.0002 as it's closest to 1.

 Here is the program P2 as given in the paper: